Pichuisthegreatest/PichuSymbolizers/README.md

+IMPORTANT: This code uses a save function, which will use a save folder.
+When opening it in whatever software, make a folder named "saves"!
+Failure to do so may result in bugs / glitches / crashes!!!

 Note: This uses python, and for me it works in pycharm, I'd reccomend using that or just anything else that can run python!

 This is the pichusymbolizers code made by me.